-Bordered by takamakas and bathed in a small closed lagoon, the white sand beach of Anse Sévère is one of the most accessible and appreciated of the island of La Digue.
+Bordered by takamakas and a shallow coral reef, Anse Sévère white-sanded beach is one of the most popular in La Digue.
 Located less than one kilometer north of the village of La Passe and the pier, it gives access to a famous snorkeling spot.
-Once on the outer side of the reef, you can see, over the sandbanks and corals, spotted rays and a myriad of tropical fish.
+Once on the outer side of the reef, you can see, over the sandbanks and corals, spotted rays, hawksbill sea turtles, and a myriad of tropical fish.

-The exploration area includes the shallow lagoon that occupies the cove, but also the outer surface of the coral reef (beyond the area where the waves break).
-Keep in mind, however, that although it is relatively easy to pass on the other side of the reef (the height of the water allows), it is not advisable to do so if the waves are too high.
+The recommended snorkeling area includes the shallow flats extending in front of the beach, but also the outer reef, beyond the line where the waves break.
+Keep in mind, however, that although it is relatively easy to reach the outer reef, it is not advisable to do so if the sea conditions are not perfect.

-Close to the beach, the seabed is sandy (↕0.5m), then gradually cover corals as you move away from the shore.
-It is in the wave zone, about 50 meters from the edge that the bottoms are the richest (↕0.5-1 m): hard corals of the acropora type, particularly dense in places, proliferate there.
-They are a popular habitat for white-breasted fish-surgeons, bird-wreckers, and sergeant major-tailed scissors.
+Near the beach, the seabed is sandy (↕2ft/0.5m), and gets gradually covered with corals as you swim away from the shore.
+It is at the reef edge, about 50 meters from shore that the seabed is the most vibrant (↕2-4ft/0.5-1 m).
+The hard coral areas, in particular, are a popular habitat for lined surgeons, powder-blue tangs and schools of scissortail sergeants.

-Two guesthouses and a snack bar (sometimes also a fruit merchant) are located just behind the beach.
-However, the spot is very easily accessible from the village of La Passe, where you will find a large choice of accommodation, restaurants and souvenir shops.
+Two guesthouses and a snack (sometimes also a fruit stand) are located just behind the beach.
+However, the spot is very easily accessible from the village of La Passe, where you will find a large choice of accommodations, restaurants and souvenirs shops.